 Follow-up tasks and systems are so important for producers because your leads will build up over time.
-If your agency doesn’t have an established system to run every day, you won't know who is ready to close, where leads are in the buying journey, and how your producers are performing.
+If your agency doesn’t have an established system to run every day, you won't know who is ready to close, where leads are in the buying journey, and how your team is performing.

 4. Do practice double-dialing.

-5. Don’t stop dialing just because you can't reach someone on a set day.
+5. Don’t stop dialing just because you can't reach someone on a particular day.

 You’ll never know why someone answers a call (or doesn’t!); things change from one day to the next.
 You also can’t know if someone answered your call one day because they saw you had tried to call them the day before (or they saw your text or email).
 Just because someone doesn’t answer your initial calls doesn’t mean that those calls aren’t influencing that lead to potentially answer the next call you make.
-To cover all your bases, make sure your sales process is thorough and lasts for several days. (even weeks).
-To learn more about when and how to speak to leads on the phone, check out A Winning Insurance Sales Conversation Process in 8 Steps.
+To cover all your bases, make sure your sales process is thorough and is mapped out over many days (really weeks).
+To learn more about when and how to speak to leads you get on the phone, check out A Winning Insurance Sales Conversation Process in 8 Steps.